What Can Go in a Dumpster?

 - Food Waste: Can attract vermin and spoil.

 - Fuel: No type of fuel can be put in a dumpster.

 - Industrial Drums: Substances inside are considered hazardous.

 - Infectious Waste: Consists of materials used in medicine, such as used bandages or discarded surgical gloves.

 - Ink and Resins: Any ink used in pens and printers, as well as resins, can stain the interior of the dumpster.

-- Oils: Any oil used in automobiles and oil used as general industrial lubricants.
+- Oils: Any oil used in automobiles or as general industrial lubricants.

 - Paints and Lacquers: Can contain harmful elements such as mercury and lead and can damage or stain the interior of the dumpster.

-- Railroad Ties: Generally not accepted by landfills due to their creosote coating.
+- Railroad Ties: Generally not accepted by landfills due to their toxic creosote coating.

 - Tires: All tires are prohibited from dumpsters due to the damage they can cause to landfills.